Can dogs eat apples

 - In a mixing bowl, combine all ingredients well.

-- Place cookies on baking sheet, approximately 1/2 inch apart.
+- Place cookies on a baking sheet, approximately 1/2 inch apart.

-- Bake in preheated over for approximately 25 minutes or until lightly browned.
+- Bake in preheated oven for approximately 25 minutes or until lightly browned.

 Notes: Store uneaten cookies in an airtight container in the fridge for up to one week.